Interview with Crannóg magazine

 Why do fiction and poetry only?

 We decided from the start not to do reviews but to concentrate on fiction and poetry.
-As we develop our website to include content that is not in the magazine we may do reviews.
-We already are planning a series of author interviews starting with Donal Ryan which should be online soon.
+However as our website develops to include content that is not in the magazine we will publish additional material such as reviews and author interviews.

 What are the challenges of running a magazine?

 It is easy to start a magazine and easy to end a magazine.
 The hard part is in between, in keeping it going.
 Marketing and distribution are particular problems for a small magazine.
-The internet has made this somewhat easier and we send out a newsletter to almost 4000 contacts a few times a year.
+The internet has made this somewhat easier and we send out a newsletter to almost 7000 contacts a few times a year.
 Social media is also very useful of late.
 For distribution nationally and internationally we rely on the postal service which in Ireland is excellent.
-Finance is always a problem but we are now in receipt of Arts Council funding which takes a lot of the financial pressure off us.
+Finance is always a problem but we are in receipt of funding both from the Arts Council of Ireland and Galway City Arts Office which takes a lot of the financial pressure off us.

 Print v Online?